Lead Conversion – Suspects And Prospects To Customers

 Basic Elements That Help In Lead Conversion

-The reason a lead is so valuable is that it has information that can help qualify a person.
+The reason a sales lead is so valuable is that it has information that can help qualify a person.
 There are some basic elements in the lead and those include the name, telephone number or email to reach the individual, in some cases the address depending on what the lead is for (some services are limited to a certain area) and what is it that qualifies the individual or company as a lead.
 All that information is necessary, but any additional information is very useful when trying to convert them into paying clients/customers.
-One of the most powerful books on sales and closing sales is by Ben Gay III "The Closers", with over 3 million copies sold to date.
+One of the most powerful books on sales and closing sales is by Ben Gay III "The Closers", with over 3 million copies sold to date on the lead conversion.

 Building Trust & Credibility